gossi/ember-rfcs/text/0669-tracked-storage-primitive.md

 itself.
 We pass a custom equality function to this storage which always returns `true`, meaning that whenever we set the value of this storage, it will _always_ notify, even if the value hasn't changed.
-We then entangle the collection storage in `forEach` by using `getValue` on it, even though we don't actually use the value, and we dirty with `setValue` whenever we `set` a value.
+We then entangle the collection storage in `forEach` by hgetting its value, even though we don't actually use the value, and we dirty it whenever we `set` a value.
 Since we used a custom equality function that will always notify, we can set it to the collection itself again.